ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 There is one **problem**: IFRS has different object IDs than FIS.
 If we keep the event data which FIS currently has, we will need to update the information so that the file IDs in FIS are set to the file IDs (object IDs) known to IFRS, using the accession to match.

-Finally, the `ingestedFiles` collection, which contains unassociated accessions, should be dropped.
+The `ingestedFiles` collection, which contains unassociated accessions, should be dropped.

+Finally, FIS data migration should be moved to the init container style.
+Instead of executing `run_db_migrations()` as part of every entrypoint, the migrations should be run as their own command.

 #### Work to be performed for the FIS
 - [ ] Ensure DLQ is enabled
+- [ ] Add local definition for `FileUnderInterrogation`
-- [ ] Swap persistent publisher for outbox publisher for `FileUpload` events.
+- [ ] Swap persistent publisher in favor of outbox publisher for `FileUpload` events.
-- [ ] Address existing persisted event data as described above.
+  - again, these are the historical data, the old events previously published by FIS.
 - [ ] Add event subscriber for `FileInternallyRegistered` events
 - [ ] Add outbox subscriber for `FileUpload` events
+  - These are the real, actually new uploads published by the UCS
-- [ ] Add outbox publisher for `InterrogationReport` events
+- [ ] Add persistent publisher that compacts & stores `InterrogationSuccess` and `InterrogationFailure` events
-- [ ] Add HTTP endpoints as outlined above
+- [ ] Add HTTP endpoints as [outlined above](#fis-http-api)
-- [ ] Write tests
+- [ ] Write migrations and address existing persisted event data as [described above](#fis-migrations).
+- [ ] Move migrations to own CLI command so they can be run as an init container
+  - [ ] Work with DevOps to get this configured in k8s

+---
 ### DHFS:
 The DHFS is a new service that is operated by the Data Hubs for the purpose of performing file validation and re-encryption, and to keep file ingest in general as a federated operation.
 The DHFS operates two instances: a client instance, which performs the interrogation work and is always running; and a cleanup instance, which runs at some interval and deletes files from the `interrogation` bucket once they've been copied to permanent storage.
 One crucial thing to note here is that the DHFS is not connected to an event stream, and so has no direct knowledge of the information conveyed by the events in GHGA Central's event stream.
 The DHFS primarily interacts with FIS's REST API in order to get that information, which is limited to only what the DHFS needs to operate.